dave2/dave2.github.io/content/post/hexagon-update-2022-10-12/index.md

 At some point I'll publish the GDscript code under the same license as the original if anyone wants it.
 I wouldn't trust it though!

+[^1]: Some readers will be aware that in the past my view of "simple" has included just ignoring huge sections of RFCs because they are not "really" needed.
+That's how simple I sometimes reach.